fatso83/studweb/README.md

 For your convenience I have created an example cronfile that can be installed simply by executing `crontab cron_example` in the script directory.
 The paths assume that the script is in ~carlerik/src/studweb

 ## University of Oslo
-I have pre-configured
+See [installation](#uio-users) section above where a pre-configured script is described.

 # Mail
 You can generate an example config with relevant values for sending mail by executing `python studweb --config --mail` the first time the script is run.
+That way you don't have to rely on cron for sending email and the emails will have nicer subject fields such as `New results have been found` instad of `Cron <myuser@smaragd> ~carlerik/src/studweb/cronscript.sh`

 ## University of Oslo
 For the UiO smtp server the username and password are the same as your regular authentication values and the server is called `smtp.uio.no`